 - 2 cups chopped almonds (you can use slivered almonds if you like)

 - Cover a baking sheet with foil or parchment paper.
 Lay crackers out on the baking sheet in a single layer.
 This takes about a sleeve or so - maybe a few more or less depending on the size of your baking sheet.
 Set aside.

 - In a medium saucepan over medium heat, melt the butter and brown sugar.
-Let this come up to temperature relatively slowly - don't crank the heat up.
-Once it does come to a full boil, boil for right at three minutes. *Important - don't skimp on the size of the saucepan.
-Bigger is better - and safer.
-Boiling sugar is liquid napalm - you don't want it boiling over and making a huge mess (nothing is worse to clean up than spilled boiled sugar).
-Or even worse - getting on your skin.
+Let this come up to temperature relatively slowly, don't crank the heat up.
+Once it does come to a full boil, boil for right at three minutes. *Important: don't skimp on the size of the saucepan.
+Bigger is better, and safer.
+Boiling sugar is liquid napalm —you don't want it boiling over and making a huge mess (nothing is worse to clean up than spilled boiled sugar).
+Or even worse, getting on your skin.
 Trust me on this one.

 - Pour boiled toffee (butter/sugar) evenly over the crackers.
-Go a little slowly - it'll spread out nicely on its own.
+Go a little slowly—it'll spread out nicely on its own.
 If need be, nudge it a bit to cover the surface of all the crackers.
 The toffee will slow underneath and between the crackers, and create a pretty uniform sheet.
 That's exactly right.

-- While toffee is baking, chop almonds.
+- While the toffee is baking, chop almonds.
 Remove toffee from the oven, and while still bubbly, spread the top with the chocolate chips, then sprinkle on almonds.